-Creativity has been integral to the development of the modern State, and yet is it becoming increasingly sidelined, especially as a result of the development of new machinic technologies including 3D printing.
+Creativity has been integral to the development of the modern State, and yet it is becoming increasingly sidelined, especially as a result of the development of new machinic technologies including 3D printing.
 Arguing that inner creativity has been endangered by the rise of administrative regulation, James Griffin explores a number of reforms to ensure that upcoming regulations do take creativity into account.

 The State of Creativity examines how the State has become distanced from individual processes of creativity.
-This book investigates how the failure to incorporate creativity into administrative regulation is in fact adversely impacting the regulation of new technologies such as 3D and 4D printing and augmented reality, by focusing on issues concerning copyright and patents.
+This book investigates how the failure to incorporate creativity into administrative regulation is, in fact, adversely impacting the regulation of new technologies such as 3D and 4D printing and augmented reality, by focusing on issues concerning copyright and patents.

-This is an important read for intellectual property law scholars, as well as those studying computer science, who wish to gain a more in-depth understanding of the current laws surrounding digital technologies such as 3D printing in our modern world.
+This is an important read for intellectual property law scholars, as well as those studying computer science who wish to gain a more in-depth understanding of the current laws surrounding digital technologies such as 3D printing in our modern world.
 Legal practitioners wanting to remain abreast of developments surrounding 3D printing will also benefit from this book.